Artistic Director, Performer, Educational Workshop Developer

 Erin has trained in Dance and Theatre since childhood.
 During her early education, she received training at local dance and vocal studios, performed as a member of the McMaster Dancers, and took classes at Randolph Performing Arts in Toronto, Steps on Broadway, and the Broadway Dance Centre in NYC.
 Before pursuing secondary education, she owned a successful chain of three dance studios for ten years.

 She holds a Bachelor of Arts in Theatre from McMaster University.
 Erin also holds a Bachelor of Education and a Certificate in Enterprise Education from Brock University.
-She is a member of the Ontario Secondary School Teachers Federation and holds an International Baccalaureate Teaching Certification in Dramatic Arts from the International School Theatre Association.
+She is a member of the Ontario College of Teachers, the Ontario Secondary School Teachers Federation, and holds an International Baccalaureate Teaching Certification in Dramatic Arts from the International School Theatre Association.

 Michael Hannigan, (he/him)